 An HTTP 502 error in this context means that the load balancer made a request to the backend Express server, but received some sort of invalid response.
 This is, unfortunately, a relatively ambiguous error that basically just means the load balancer is claiming that “it’s not my fault, the server I was trying to talk to messed up”.

-Logging With Code
+Logging With Code Link to heading

 The first step that must occur after discovering that we are having intermittent 502’s is to try to obtain some sort of insight as to where the error is occurring.
 For all we know, the error could be with the networking stack of the operating system running the Express server (although this is very unlikely).
 It’s best to work from the top down, starting with our code we added to our Express server.